Top 9 Seremban Attractions (2023)

 (source: prebiu.com)

 Taman Tasik Seremban is a recreational park located along Jalan Taman Bunga.
-As one of the most beautiful Seremban attractions, this park is famous for its natural scenery, artificial lake, and grassy picnic spots.
+As one of the most beautiful attractions in Seremban, this park is famous for its natural scenery, artificial lake, and grassy picnic spots.
 The municipality recently introduced water activities such as kayaking and paddleboat rides.

 On Sunday mornings, you can see the local community of Seremban walking, running, and practising tai chi and “Falun Gong”.
 This beautifully landscaped park is also a popular photographic location, suitable for anyone looking to take nice pictures.